rmaucher/tomcat-openssl/README.md

 # Openssl on Tomcat

-studying OpenSsl and search for a way to integrated in Tomcat
+studying OpenSsl and searching for a way to integrate it in Tomcat

 The documentation related to the project are in another [repository](https://github.com/facenord-sud/tomcat-openssl-doc)